-We designed and administered identical online conjoint experiments in March/April 2019 to a nationally representative sample of U.S. citizens provided by YouGov (n = 954) and a sample of individuals in the top 1% of donors by the total amount they donated to federal campaigns (n = 570).
-This design allows us to directly contrast the views of the public as a whole with those of the elite donors who are often presumed to be the most influential in national and party politics.
-In the surveys, respondents were presented with ten pairwise choices between hypothetical candidates.
+We administered identical online conjoint experiments in March/April 2019 to a nationally representative sample of U.S. citizens provided by YouGov (n = 954) and a sample of individuals in the top 1% of donors by total contribution amount to federal campaigns (n = 570).^{1, 2, 3} Prior research shows that the conjoint design approximates real-world behavior (Hainmueller, Hangartner, and Yamamoto 2015), and that it effectively mitigates the social desirability bias that limits our ability to draw inferences about public opinion with traditional survey questions (Horiuchi, Markovich, and Yamamoto 2020).
+Our design also allows us to directly contrast the views of the public as a whole with those of the elite donors who are often presumed to be the most influential in national and party politics.